hoangthangta/All-KAN/README.md

 # Acknowledgement
 Thank you all for your contributions and suggestions to this repo.
-If you like it, please consider giving it a star.
-Thanks!
+If you like it, please consider giving us a star.
+Thanks! <3 <3 <3

 # How to cite?